Reusability and composition

 Besides the fact that the code is smaller, you can observe the following changes:

-• with the setup attribute on the <script>tag, data, computed, methods and other options can be declared at script top level in any order ; no need to group them by type
+tag, data, computed, methods and other options can be declared at script top level in any order ; no need to group them by type - the options are no longer attached to an object (

-• the options are no longer attached to an object (this.todos) but handled as independent variables; this involves declaring them via specific functions provided by Vue
+) but handled as independent variables; this involves declaring them via specific functions provided by Vue - to be reactive, data now needs to be declared with

-• ref is used to encapsulate primitive values such as string newTodo in a { value } object structure so that you can change their value without changing their reference (mutation rather than reassignment) ; otherwise Vue would lose track of this variable (see Reactivity section).
+object structure so that you can change their value without changing their reference (mutation rather than reassignment) ; otherwise Vue would lose track of this variable (see Reactivity section).- data stored as object properties or array elements do not have this reassignment problem, so you can declare them with

 In short, with the Options API, an object containing all the options grouped by type is exported by default, while with the Composition API, the different options are exported individually.
 The Composition API takes its name from the fact that you can easily move some options into separate files, which you will reuse and compose between your different components.